better-internet/radworks-docs/docs/radicle.md

 to collaborate on code without relying on intermediaries.
 It's a robust, functional, and secure alternative to centralized code collaboration platforms.

-Read more about the vision for decentralized code collaboration [here][wh].
+Read more about our vision for decentralized code collaboration [here][wh].

 ## How it works